srollins/software-dev-materials/notes/advanced/testing.md

 ### Integration Testing

-[Integration testing](http://en.wikipedia.org/wiki/Integration_testing) also falls under the category of white-box testing.
+[Integration testing](http://en.wikipedia.org/wiki/Integration_testing) (also see [Fowler's thoughts on integration tests](https://martinfowler.com/bliki/IntegrationTest.html)) also falls under the category of white-box testing.
 Integration tests examines how modules integrate with each other.
 An integration test may test parameter passing between modules, or consider a specific workflow through the application.

 ### System Testing